Table of Contents

 The evaluation and scoring of screening tests are critical steps in the recruitment process, as they help in identifying the most suitable candidates for the job.
 By setting clear grading criteria and benchmarking data, recruiters can objectively assess applicants’ performance and make informed decisions.
 Here are some essential considerations for effectively evaluating and scoring screening tests:

-Defining the Scoring Rubric and Grading Criteria:
+Defining the Scoring Rubric and Grading Criteria

 - Establish Clear Metrics: Define specific performance metrics for each screening test.
 For cognitive ability tests, it might include accuracy, speed, and overall score.
 For personality assessments, look for traits relevant to the job and establish rating scales accordingly.